-Time: including points in time, time intervals, periodicity (days, weeks, months, etc.), and temporal relationships (before, after, during, etc.).
-These terms can be used to specify contract duration as well as other time-related contract terms.

-Energy: including amounts of energy produced or consumed, and rate of production or consumption (energy).
-Contracts or tariffs may also specify amounts of energy that can be remotely controlled or curtailed, for example by shutting off a domestic water heater for 15 minutes every hour during peak demand periods.
-Such remotely-controllable sources or loads are called "controllable capacity."

-Money: Agreements may specify payments to or from the customer based on time (one-time signup fee or bonus, fixed monthly distribution fees), or time and energy (fixed or variable prices for a kilowatt-hour).

-Communication: contract award and termination, notification of price changes, etc.
+- Time: including points in time, time intervals, and periodicity.
+These terms can be used to specify contract duration as well as other time-related contract terms. - Energy: including amounts of energy produced or consumed, and rate of production or consumption (power).
+Contracts or tariffs may also specify amounts of energy that can be remotely controlled or curtailed, for example by shutting off a domestic water heater for 15 minutes every hour during peak demand periods, or discharging a battery into the grid.
+Such remotely-controllable sources or loads are called "controllable capacity." - Money: Agreements may specify payments to or from the customer based on time (one-time signup fee or bonus, fixed monthly distribution fees), or time and energy (fixed or variable prices for a kilowatt-hour). - Communication: contract award and termination, notification of price changes, exercising capacity controls, etc.

-To develop their portfolios, brokers will need to estimate and reason about consumer and producer preferences in order to design appropriate tariffs and to appropriately respond to counteroffers from potential contract customers.
+To develop their portfolios, brokers will need to estimate and reason about consumer and producer preferences as well as actions of competitors in order to design appropriate tariffs.